 Calculation of withholding tax Switzerland

 The Swiss cantons differ considerably in the way they levy taxes.
 In some cantons, the tax burden is lower than in others.
-We explain what you need to look out for if you want to emigrate to Switzerland.
-A comparison of the tax burden can have a positive effect on your savings rate.
 It is therefore worth choosing your place of residence in Switzerland carefully from a tax perspective.
+We explain what you need to bear in mind if you want to emigrate to Switzerland.

 Withholding tax - Emigration Switzerland